shaik-ismail-27/agent_cue/README.md

    This will automatically start both the Rasa server and the actions server, and open the UI in your browser.

+### Accessing the UI

+When running the agent, you might encounter browser popup blocking.
+You have two options:

+1. **Allow Popups**
+   - When prompted, allow popups for the Codespaces domain
+   - The UI should open automatically in a new tab

+2. **Manual Access**
+   - Look for the "Ports" tab in the bottom panel of VS Code
+   - Find port 5005 (Rasa Server)
+   - Hover over the port and click the globe icon 🌐 to open in your browser

 ### Important Notes

 1. The models directory is not included in this repository.
 You will need to train your own model using `rasa train` before running the agent.